toverux/HallOfFame/HallOfFame/LongDescription.md

 Donations are very welcome and will help keep the service running.

-I will soon publish, here or directly in the mod the exact donation/expenditure balance so people are encouraged to donate when the balance is in the red.
+I will soon publish the exact donation/expenditure balance for the mod so people are encouraged to donate when the balance is in the red.
-(Or just donate because you like the mod!)
+(Or just donate because you like the mod! =)

-## Known issues

-### Supersampling artifacts

-All screenshots are taken at a minimum of 4K resolution, even if you are using a lower resolution in-game, so that users using a better resolution can enjoy your images in the best quality.

-**On some systems, this can cause supersampling artifacts, where the image becomes very grainy or things that aren’t normally there appear in the screenshot.**

-Those rendering issues are not caused by the mod itself, but by the game engine, to simplify, it just makes problems normally not visible at your resolution visible in 4K, or “enlarges” them.

-So, take a close look at your screenshots before uploading them, seek for abnormalities, and if you see some that bother you, you could try the following:
-- Take the screenshot again from a slightly different position.
-- Disable DLSS or FSR if you have it enabled.
-- Scale back a little on some photo mode settings that can cause rendering issues (typical with clouds, for example).

-If the problem is too common/prominent on your machine, please ping me or upvote this post https://feedback.halloffame.cs2.mtq.io/posts/22 so that I’m aware of the prevalence of this issue and make supersampling opt-out.

-### Possible (benign) crash at game load
+## Known issue: possible (but benign) crash when starting the game

 There is a bug in cohtml engine (the UI layer of Cities: Skylines II) that can cause random (generally rare) crashes **for some users** with some playsets.